msrishav-28/Living-Heirloom/README.md

 - Voices disappear, leaving only fading memories

 **Our Solution:**
-A privacy-first web app that conducts empathetic AI interviews, preserves actual voices through cloning, generates beautiful messages, and time-locks content for future delivery - all running entirely in your browser.
+A privacy-first web app that conducts empathetic AI interviews, preserves actual voices through cloning, generates beautiful heirloom messages, and time-locks content for future delivery - all running entirely in your browser.

 ## 🚀 Key Features